mlubinsky/mlubinsky.github.com/scala/README.md

 val multiplier = (i:Int) => i * 10

 ### Trait

+A trait is a special kind of Class that enables the use of multiple inheritance.
+Although a trait can extend only one class, but a class can have multiple traits.
+However, unlike classes, traits cannot be instantiated.

 A Trait can be defined as a unit which Encapsulates the method and its variables or fields.
 The following example will help us understand in a better way.